DrAwesomeberry/CapstoneCDC/main/README.md

                 This should search {name} in the target parameters file, and replace {value} with the value from our pysimplegui object reference by {key}

+        4. In order for 'game.py' to be able to read this new parameter, you will need to edit 'parameters.txt' using either of the methods described in the above section 'Editing Parameter Values'